Introduction

 - Finally, the client creates the necessary documentation by sending a

-to specify the format of the output document. - The API processes the request and returns a
+POSTrequest to/interactions/:id/documents.
+This request includes the transcript generated in the previous step and atemplateKeyto specify the format of the output document. - The API processes the request and returns a

-status along with the final document, which is ready for use or further editing. - Submit multiple
+200status along with the final document, which is ready for use or further editing. - Submit multiple

 See details on Templates and how to use them here